 In relation to the statistics regarding the number of marks submitted to the TMCH, as noted in the various monthly/quarterly reports to ICANN, does this statistic relate to individual marks that are submitted, or the number of labels generated, or the number of SMD files created?

-How are marks cancelled within national/regional registries handled at the TMCH level?
+How are marks cancelled within national/regional registries handled at the TMCH level, if validation is only done annually?
+In other words, what is the TMCH process (if any) relating to marks that are cancelled or expire: reactive (e.g. TM owner/agent obligations) or proactive?

 If it is possible, please provide a break down of where the corporate headquarters of those registrants using TM agents are located.